newwby/Godoct/example/example_documentation.md

 - **intensity: addmethod! = 50**

-Function to set the weather to a specific state Immediately changes the weather to the specified state and resets intensity Arguments: new_state: The weather state to change to (CLEAR, RAINY, STORMY) intensity: The intensity of the new weather state (default is 50)
+Function to set the weather to a specific state.
+Immediately changes the weather to the specified state and resets intensity.
+Arguments: new_state: The weather state to change to (CLEAR, RAINY, STORMY). intensity: The intensity of the new weather state (default is 50).
 ### (void) randomize_weather

-Function to randomize the weather state Randomly selects a weather state and sets it with a random intensity
+Function to randomize the weather state.
+Randomly selects a weather state and sets it with a random intensity.
 ### (void) start_transition
 - **new_state: int**

-Function to start a gradual transition to a new weather state Begins the transition process which will occur over the set transition speed Arguments: new_state: The weather state to transition to (CLEAR, RAINY, STORMY)
+Function to start a gradual transition to a new weather state.
+Begins the transition process which will occur over the set transition speed.
+Arguments: new_state: The weather state to transition to (CLEAR, RAINY, STORMY).
 ### (void) adjust_intensity
 - **new_intensity: int**

-Function to adjust the intensity of the current weather Changes the intensity without altering the current weather state Arguments: new_intensity: The new intensity level (0 to 100)
+Function to adjust the intensity of the current weather.
+Changes the intensity without altering the current weather state.
+Arguments: new_intensity: The new intensity level (0 to 100).
+### (String) get_weather_state_string

+Function to get the current weather state as a string.
+Returns a human-readable string representation of the current weather state.
+Returns: The current weather state as a string (e.g., "Clear", "Rainy", "Stormy").
+### (void) print_weather_status

+Function to print the current weather status.
+Outputs a summary of the current weather state and intensity to the console.